Managing Microsoft 365 endpoints

 Where PAC files aren't used for direct outbound traffic, you still want to bypass processing on your network perimeter by configuring your proxy server.
 Some proxy server vendors have enabled automated configuration of this as described in the Microsoft 365 Networking Partner Program.

-If you're doing this manually, you'll need to get the Optimize and Allow endpoint category data from the Microsoft 365 IP Address and URL Web Service and configure your proxy server to bypass processing for these.
-It is important to avoid SSL Break and Inspect and Proxy Authentication for the Optimize and Allow category endpoints.
+If you do this manually, you need to get the Optimize and Allow endpoint category data from the Microsoft 365 IP Address and URL Web Service and configure your proxy server to bypass processing for these.
+It's important to avoid TLS Break and Inspect and Proxy Authentication for the Optimize and Allow category endpoints.

 Change management for Microsoft 365 IP addresses and URLs

 In addition to selecting appropriate configuration for your network perimeter, it's critical that you adopt a change management process for Microsoft 365 endpoints.
-These endpoints change regularly and if you don't manage the changes, you can end up with users blocked or with poor performance after a new IP address or URL is added.
+These endpoints change regularly.
+If you don't manage the changes, you can end up with users blocked or with poor performance after a new IP address or URL is added.

 Changes to the Microsoft 365 IP addresses and URLs are usually published near the last day of each month.
-Sometimes a change will be published outside of that schedule due to operational, support, or security requirements.
+Sometimes a change is published outside of that schedule due to operational, support, or security requirements.